jdavis/jabberwocky-terminology/index.md

-# Jabberwocky Terminology Wall of Shame:
+# Jabberwocky Terminology Wall of Shame

 This page contains examples of open source projects that use *Jabberwocky Terminology*.